D4RK-777/WhatsAppifiyer-V3/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Copy `.env.example` to `.env.local` and fill in your environment variables
+3. Copy `.env.example` to `.env` and fill in your environment variables
 4. Run the development server: `npm run dev`

 ## Environment Variables